tbraun96/tokio-agnostic-uds/README.md

 # tokio-agnostic

-This project takes (https://github.com/Azure/tokio-uds-windows)[this repo] and updates it from using tokio 0.1 to tokio 0.2.
+This project takes [this repo](https://github.com/Azure/tokio-uds-windows) and updates it from using tokio 0.1 to tokio 0.2.
 Importantly, the upgrade is accomplished without the need of tokio-compat.
 Additionally, this repo automatically switches between the aforementioned repo and tokio's UDS implementation depending on the build target.
 The use of rust's zero-cost abstractions is used to ensure there's no loss in performance.

 Check the examples directory for an example of using the software